 John Wyver’s film is a marvel, using the postwar reconstruction of Coventry Cathedral as a parable for 20th-century Britain.
 BBC Four at its best.

-And if you can’t wait for the film itself, you can view a preview clip here.
+For a short taster, you can view a preview clip here.

 Now, over to you…